DanielFrulane/Ray-Tracer-Application/README.md

 The library allows the free placement of objects in a 3D scene, without needing individual definitions for each placement.
 To achieve this, transformations between 2D (u,v) and 3D (x,y,z) representations must be applied to properly represent the intended properties of the objects:
-1. Image rendering (3D -> 2D): the objects are defined in a 3D space, but we visualize them in 2D.
-Therefore, they are projected into the 2D screen.
+1. Image rendering (3D -> 2D): the objects are defined in a mathematical 3D space, but we visualize them in 2D.
+Therefore, they need to be projected into the 2D screen.
 2. Translation, rotation and scale of objects (3D -> 3D): All objects descriptions are unitary defined in the origin (that is, with base dimension of 1) and can be translated, rotated and scaled in the scene with a transformation associated with the object's instance.